About Kailua

 Economy & Demographics

 Kailua's local economy is characterized by a diverse mix of small businesses, retail shops, and a thriving tourism industry.
-Major employers in the area include the military and aerospace sectors, which contribute significantly to the city's economic landscape.
-The Kailua Chamber of Commerce plays a vital role in supporting and promoting the local business community, offering resources and networking opportunities for entrepreneurs and small business owners.
+Major employers in the area include the military and aerospace sectors, which contribute significantly to the city's economy.
+The Kailua Chamber of Commerce is important in supporting and promoting the local business community, offering resources and networking opportunities for entrepreneurs and small business owners.

-Additionally, the presence of educational institutions like Kailua High School and the nearby University of Hawaii at Manoa contribute to the city's skilled workforce and attract talent to the region.
-The city's commitment to environmental conservation and outdoor activities also drives a robust tourism industry, with visitors drawn to the area's natural beauty and recreational offerings.
+The presence of educational institutions like Kailua High School and the nearby University of Hawaii at Manoa contribute to the city's skilled workforce and attract talent to the region.
+The city's commitment to environmental conservation and outdoor activities also drives a tourism industry, with visitors drawn to the area's natural beauty and recreational offerings.

 Elections & Voter Records

 Instead, residents participate in Honolulu County elections, casting ballots for mayor and city council representatives.
-The next Honolulu mayoral election is scheduled for November 2024, with the city council election for the local district appearing on that same ballot.
 Polling place information is available through the Voter Service Center Lookup tool on the Honolulu elections website.
-Election records including voter rolls, campaign finance reports, and results are public documents available through the state Office of Elections.
-Honolulu County recorded 69% voter turnout in the 2024 general election.
-The next major races will be the November 2026 state and federal elections, which include the Hawaii gubernatorial contest.
-Both early voting and absentee/mail-in voting are available.
+Election records including voter rolls, campaign finance reports, and results are public documents available through the state Office of Elections Both early voting and absentee/mail-in voting are available.
 Residents can request absentee ballots online through the state elections website.
 Completed ballots must reach the Honolulu County Elections Division by the close of polls on election day.

 Frequently Asked Questions

-To register to vote in Kailua, Hawaii, residents can register online through the Hawaii Office of Elections's website, by mail, or in person at the Honolulu County elections office.
+To register to vote in Kailua, Hawaii, residents can register online through the Hawaii Office of Elections website, by mail, or in person at the Honolulu County elections office.
 Hawaii requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Hawaii Office of Elections's voter lookup tool.
-For local municipal elections in Kailua, contact the Honolulu County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Hawaii Office of Elections voter lookup tool.
+For local county and state elections (Kailua is an unincorporated community in Honolulu County and does not hold municipal elections), contact the Honolulu County Clerk's office for schedules and ballot information.

 Birth and death certificates for Kailua, Hawaii residents are available through the Hawaii Department of Health, Office of Health Status Monitoring.
 Requests can typically be made online, by mail, or in person.
 You will need to provide identification and proof of eligibility, as vital records in Hawaii are restricted to authorized individuals such as the registrant, immediate family members, or legal representatives.
 Locally, the Honolulu County Clerk's office may also process vital record requests.
 Processing times and fees vary depending on the method of request and the issuing office.